-BACHELOR OF EDUCATION DEGREE IN FET TEACHING

-In addition to the requirements of Rule G17, the following rules shall apply:
+BACHELOR OF EDUCATION DEGREE IN FET/ SP & FET TEACHING In addition to the requirements of Rule G17, the following rules shall apply:

-- (a) To pass a year of study, all subjects as prescribed in the Instructional Programme must be passed with the exception of conditions (b) and (c) below - (b) (i) The pass mark for continuous assessment (CA) modules at any level of study (eg. General Subject Didactics, Skills and Life Orientation and Communication) is 50%. - (ii) However, a student who fails to comply with b(i) in any one or more of these subjects and has obtained a minimum average mark of 40% in such subjects, may be allowed to proceed with permission from the School Board.
-The student has to repeat and pass the subject/s by the third year of study with the exception of Skills and Life Orientation which may be carried into the fourth year of study, provided no other subjects have been failed - (iii) If a student obtains less than the average mark of 40% for the subject in b(i), the student may not proceed with the next level of study in that subject - (c) If after a supplementary examination a student still fails, it is the responsibility of the student to reregister for the failed subject and pass.
+- (a) To pass a year of study, all subjects as prescribed in the Instructional Programme must be passed with the exception of conditions (b) and (c) below - (b) (i) The pass mark for continuous assessment (CA) modules at any level of study (eg. General Subject Didactics, Skills and Life Orientation/ Life Skills and Communication) is 50%. - (ii) However, a student who fails to comply with b(i) in any one or more of these subjects has to repeat and pass the subject/s by the third year of study with the exception of Skills and Life Orientation/ Life Skills which may be carried into the fourth year of study, provided no other subjects have been failed - (iii) If after a supplementary examination a student still fails, it is the responsibility of the student to re-register for the failed subject and pass.
 No special arrangement for this will be made on the time-table.

-(d) The elective which does not continue beyond the first year:
+(c) The elective which does not continue beyond the first

+year:

 If a student fails the third major in the first year of study, he/she can still proceed to the next level of study provided no other subjects have been failed.
 The student is allowed to carry the failed major until third year notwithstanding the fact that if other subjects are failed, the student will not be allowed to proceed to the next year of study.

-ALL subjects with the exception of Skills and Life Orientation must be passed by the third year.
-If the student has an outstanding subject besides Skills and Life Orientation, he/she cannot proceed to the fourth year of study.
+ALL subjects with the exception of Skills and Life Orientation/ Life Skills must be passed by the third year.
+If the student has an outstanding subject besides Skills and Life Orientation/ Life Skills, he/she cannot proceed to the fourth year of study.
 The student will have to repeat the year

-(e) No student will be allowed to register for the next level of a subject without passing the previous level nor will the students be allowed to register for two levels of a subject simultaneously.
+- (d) No student will be allowed to register for the next level of a subject without passing the previous level nor will the students be allowed to register for two levels of a subject simultaneously. - (e) In order for students to be promoted to the Second level of study, a student must pass the following subjects: Education 101 WIL 102